12 Killer Ways to Speed Up Your Website & Improve SEO

 - Only keep updated and compatible plugins in your site.

 Keep Your Website Code Clean

-When it comes to optimising page speed, your website’s technical backend is just as vital as its frontend.
-Writing clean code and optimising existing HTML code is a job for web design and SEO experts.
-That means organising your website code ensures that all processes and navigation are smooth and seamless.
+When optimising page speed, your website’s technical backend is as vital as its frontend, writing clean code and optimising existing HTML code is a job for web design and SEO experts.
+Organising your website code ensures that all processes and navigation are smooth and seamless.

 Some aspects to consider when developing your website code are: